×

 The value is pretty obvious when you look at the components, specifically the derailleurs and the brakes.
 The derailleurs on this Tommaso road bike are Shimano Claris and the brakes are also Claris caliper brakes.
 The drivetrain has 24 speeds with Shimano Claris cassette and crank.

 Tommaso Imola is a proper road bike with 25 mm Kenda tires.
-They come with Tommaso TC-20 wheelset which is not particularly aero but it is great for climbing.
+They come with a Tommaso TC-20 wheelset which is not particularly aero but is great for climbing.

-The frame geometry is comfortable, it’s not at all racy, so you will be able to ride without pains and aches for many miles.
+The frame geometry is comfortable, it’s not at all racy, so you will be able to ride without pains and aches even on long days in the saddle.

-Moreover, the WTB Volt saddle is also regarded as very comfortable by people who have used it, so you are up for a lot of plushy rides.
+Moreover, the WTB Volt saddle is also regarded as very comfortable by people who have used it, so you are up for a lot of plush rides.

 To sum up, Tommaso Imola is a decent entry-level gravel machine for less than $1,000.
-For those who want to start riding more and upgrade from their entry-level hybrids, it’s the best pick!
+For those who want to start riding more and upgrade from their entry-level hybrids, the Imola is the best pick!

 Best Electric Road Bike